Kotlin/kotlinx-knit/README.md

     -->
     */

-Knit markup can be specified after `//` line comment, directives separated by at most one space from the beginning of the comment.
+Knit markup can be specified after `//` line comment, directives separated by one space from the beginning of the comment.
 The whitespace character after the `//` start marker is dropped when reading the directive body.

     // Prefix the following example with this annotation